bergano65/azure-docs.ru-ru/articles/media-services/previous/migrate-azure-media-encoder.md

 ---
-title: Миграция из кодировщика мультимедиа Azure в Media Encoder Standard | Документация Майкрософт
+title: Migrate from Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: В этом разделе описано, как выполнить миграцию из кодировщика мультимедиа Azure в обработчик Media Encoder Standard мультимедиа.
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako